 \subsection{Knowledge Attribution in Language Models}

 Knowledge attribution studies methods for identifying where knowledge resides in large language models and how those components influence predictions.
-The focus has moved from layer level inspections to neuron level and path level analyses that scale to current models.
-One representative line designs a static, single pass neuron score that separates ``query'' and ``value'' neurons and avoids repeated gradient passes~\citep{yu2024neuron}.
-Moving from units to mechanisms, information flow routes rebuild prediction time computation as a sparse graph and show how influential parts work together during inference~\citep{ferrando2024routes}.
+The focus has moved from layer-level inspections to neuron-level and path-level analyses that scale to large models.
+One representative line designs a static, single-pass neuron score that separates ``query'' and ``value'' neurons and avoids repeated gradient passes~\citep{yu2024neuron}.
+Moving from units to mechanisms, information-flow routes rebuild prediction-time computation as a sparse graph and show how influential parts work together during inference~\citep{ferrando2024information}.
 In practical analyses, \textsc{Captum} provides operators for layer and neuron attribution, including Internal Influence, Neuron Integrated Gradients, and DeepLIFT or SHAP, which many studies adopt as reproducible baselines~\citep{kokhlikyan2020captumunifiedgenericmodel}.
-Recent evidence also reports degenerate knowledge neurons, where different neuron sets encode the same fact; this observation supports concept aware or path aware selection when using attribution to guide editing or transfer~\citep{chen2025dkn}.
+Recent evidence also reports degenerate knowledge neurons, where different neuron sets encode the same fact; this observation supports concept-aware or path-aware selection when using attribution to guide editing or transfer~\citep{chen2025cracking}.